arrow_back

 Batteries and Chargers: Important Components of E-Mobility

 Charging station is an important infrastructure for e-mobility.
 Its availability can actually influence customers’ purchase decisions.
 Although the number of stations has spurted over the years, they are not equally dispersed.
 Taking Europe as an example, 70% of all charging stations in the region are located in The Netherlands, Germany, and France.
 This is an opportunity for the market to keep growing.
-We can expect the market for EV charging stations to grow from USD 7.9 billion in 2022 to USD 32.2 billion in 2032, based on data provided by Apollo Research Report.
+We can expect the market for EV charging stations to grow from USD 31 billion in 2024 to USD 259 billion in 2035, based on data provided by Market Research Future.

 Charging cables, another essential component for electric cars, are used to connect the car's charger to the charging station be it at home or in public.
 They come in different types that can determine the time you need to charge your vehicle.
-The EV charging cable market size reached USD 400 million in 2021, according to Markets and Markets.
-This number is expected to rise to USD 2.2 billion by 2026
+The EV charging cable market size reached USD 1.5 billion in 2024, according to Markets and Markets.
+This number is expected to rise to USD 3.3 billion by 2029.

 Free EV battery market data